MaksHiper/Jumbo-Winlocker/README.md

 ### Jumbo-Locker

-NOT FOR BAD!!!. Есть счетчик времени на 1ч. За это время нужно успеть ввести код разблокировки.
+NOT FOR BAD!!!.
+There is a time counter for 1 hour.
+During this time you need to have time to enter the unlock code.

-Kод разблокировки: 123123.
+Unlock code: 123123.
-Чтобы использовать полный функционал уберать # в коде.
+To use the full functionality, remove # in the code